sampoder/climatator/story/README.md

 _**transition**_

-First, we take you to California, where wildfires are sweeping the state.
-Over 4 million acres of land have burned and thousands of homes have been destroyed.
+First, we take you to California, where wildfires are sweeping the state, covering it in an orange blanket.
+Over 4 million acres of land has burned and thousands of homes have been destroyed.
+Widespread blackouts have brought the state to a halt.
+Damages are predicted to be over $20 billion this year.
+Climate change, in the blunt words of one scientist, is smacking California in the face.

 ------